cdvelop/tinywasm/docs/ISSUE_BUG_MODES_COMPILATIONS.md

 ### 2. Builder Initialization Issue

-In `builderInit()`, all three builders are created as separate `*gobuild.GoBuild` instances with different configurations.
+In `builderWasmInit()`, all three builders are created as separate `*gobuild.GoBuild` instances with different configurations.
 However, the pointer comparison in `Value()` may not work as expected.

 ### 3. Change() Method Success Messages